 In ICER's engagement with stakeholders, we heard numerous concerns about the conduct of the MDMA-AP trials by Lykos Therapeutics (formerly MAPS Public Benefit Corporation).
 These included concerns about whether there were design choices that affected the interpretation of the results, but also whether there was misconduct that could have influenced the validity of the trial outcomes or that raised questions about the safety of MDMA-AP if it were implemented broadly outside of clinical trials.
 We felt these concerns could potentially affect the interpretation of the evidence for MDMA-AP.
 As such, ICER conducted a number of interviews with those with firsthand or secondhand knowledge of the trials and related events.
 In this section, we will review issues raised by those discussions.
 To date, ICER has received relatively little input from Lykos Therapeutics, the sponsor of the trials.
-After publication of the Draft Report, Lykos submitted public comments on these concerns but still has not engaged in dialogue with ICER about the issues.
+After publication of the Draft Report, Lykos submitted public comments on these concerns.
+On June 26, Lykos emailed ICER requesting a call with ICER.
+Since this email was received by ICER less than 24 hours before the publication of the Final Report, ICER was not able to meet with Lykos by the time of report publication.
+ICER has agreed to have a call with Lykos.
 The results of the MAPP trials are discussed in Section 3 of this Report.